 The Resource Consumption tab displays each user that ran a slow query and provides details such as time spent, total points scanned, and total CPU consumed.

 And even if a query isn’t listed there, there are some guidelines for queries:

-- When sending data to Wavefront, consider Wavefront data format best practices, for example:
+- When sending data to Operations for Applications, consider the Operations for Applications data format best practices, for example:

 - Make the metrics the most stable part of your data.
 For example, don’t include a unique ID in each metric.

 - Keep the number of distinct combinations of metric, source, and tags under 1000.
 For example, avoid including a timestamp in your metric.
 Instead, look at the metric over time in chart.